VCOliver/Galactic_Bird_Manager/README.md

 # Galactic_Bird_Manager
-A simple college project in C to manage space flight reservations
+A simple college project in C to manage space flight reservations It creates a Data Base in a .txt file that can also be easily visualized by the user in case they desire so.

 ## Context
 It's the year 2030.
 Billionaire Jeff Elon Branson begins suborbital voyages of his most